On short-time behavior of implied volatility in a market model with indexes: Introduction

-\item Stochastic portfolio theory has been shown to be a powerful framework for analysing long term behaviour of equity markets.
-The theory was initiated by \citet{fernholz1999diversity}, \citet{fernholz2001equity}.
-See also \citet{fernholz2002stochastic} or \citet{karatzas2009stochastic} for an overview of the theory.
-In order to explain the stably observed power-law decay of the ranked market weights for over eight decades, rank-based models, in which drifts and variances of stock prices depend on their ranks, were introduced, see \citet{fernholz2002stochastic}, \citet{ichiba2011hybrid}, \citet{ichiba2013convergence}.
-In this paper, we show that the ranking mechanism is also useful to model very short time structures of equity derivative markets and to provide a new insight connecting the theories for the equity market and its derivatives. \item Constructing an equilibrium model to elucidate the power-law term structure of ATM skews is an intriguing problem.
+\item Our model's capacity to capture the quasi-blow-up phenomenon is even more remarkable when log volatilities of stock prices are modeled by fractional Brownian motions with $H \in (0.5,1)$.
+This continuous-time modeling approach simultaneously accommodates two crucial yet conflicting empirical observations in equity indexes: the persistence or long memory in volatility and the power-law term structure of ATM skew, see Figure \ref{fig:fss1}.
+This duality underscores the versatility and relevance of our model in reconciling these seemingly contradictory features. \item Constructing an equilibrium model to elucidate the power-law term structure of ATM skews is an intriguing problem.
 While existing literature, such as \citet{jaisson2016rough} and \citet{el2018microstructural}, offers arguments rooted in microstructure foundations to account for rough volatilities, the question of how rough volatilities manifest in equilibrium remains unanswered.
 Similarly, comprehending the nuances of the specific 3- and 4-parameter models introduced by \citet{guyon2022does}, the lifted Heston model of \citet{abi2019lifting}, or the use of Brownian semistationary processes in \citet{bennedsen2022decoupling}, from an equilibrium perspective presents difficulties.
 In this context, we contribute an additional and simple mechanism to expound upon the power law ATM skews across a broad spectrum of stock price models.
 This suggests the possibility of constructing equilibrium models featuring the power law ATM term structure through the incorporation of the ranking procedure.
-The exploration of this avenue is deferred to future studies, promising valuable insights into equilibrium dynamics and the behavior of ATM skews in financial markets. \item It is crucial to underscore that our primary focus does not lie in the calibration aspect, i.e., the fitting of model parameters to financial data.
+The exploration of this avenue is deferred to future studies, promising valuable insights into equilibrium dynamics and the behavior of ATM skews in financial markets. \item It is crucial to underscore that we do not claim all the observed blow-up phenomena come from the ranking mechanism.
+Furthermore, our primary focus does not lie in the calibration aspect, i.e., the fitting of model parameters to financial data.
 Rather, our emphasis centers on providing a mechanism to elucidate the observed phenomena within equity indexes.
 The intricate task of calibration, involving the consideration of all individual stocks within the indexes, along with their respective options and the index options, poses a notably high-dimensional challenge.
 This complex calibration issue is also deferred to future studies. \end{itemize} The structure of the paper is outlined as follows.
 In Section \ref{sec:setting}, we introduce the market model and lay out the main assumptions guiding our analysis.
 Section \ref{sec:denisty} presents an approximation for the densities of the driving processes inherent in the model.
 The dynamics of index future prices are examined in Section \ref{sec:future}, while Section \ref{sec:IV} delves into the investigation of implied volatilities.
 Moving forward, in Section \ref{sec:ex_num}, we provide examples and numerical results to illustrate the practical implications of our model.
 Proofs supporting our analytical framework are furnished in Section \ref{sec:proofs}, with additional necessary results consolidated in Section \ref{sec:app}.\\